21 Software Engineer Technical Interview Questions and Answers for 2023

 On the other hand, object-oriented design revolves around objects (entities).
 Object-oriented design works around classes (categories) and methods (functions) of these objects.

-You can print this question-and-answer sheet for ease of use.
-Please contact us at DevTeam.Space if you need help to hire smart software engineers.
+You can print this software engineer interview questions and answers sheet for ease of use in the hiring process.
+Please contact us at DevTeam.Space if you need help hiring managers and smart software engineers.